 - In Sayonara, Zetsubou-Sensei, Kafuka Fuura gives her teacher, Nozomu Itoshiki, the name "Pink Supervisor" after he tries to kill himself by hanging from a cherry tree in full bloom.
 He of course hates it, thus prompting Fuura to try and pay Itoshiki to allow her to call him that.

-- In the "The Wake" storyline for Neil Gaiman's The Sandman series, some of The Endless create a golem and ask Delerium to name him.
+- In the "The Wake" storyline for The Sandman (1989), some of The Endless create a golem and ask Delirium to name him.
 After Delerium's first suggestion, "Plippy Ploppy Cheese Nose", Death has to give her a little guidance in naming conventions.